Guests applaud award recipients at St. Thomas Day

 Luigi Bernardi '85, MBA '89

 Luigi Bernardi '85 and '89 MBA has a rich history and family legacy at St. Thomas.
 Under the leadership of Luigi's father, the late Tony Bernardi, the family made a 1999 gift to St. Thomas to establish the university’s Bernardi Campus in Rome.
-The Bernardi family businesses have made a huge impact on the Twin Cities as owners and developers of raw land, retail, medical facilities, housing and hotels.
-Luigi has carried on his family's legacy and is creating his own impact on our community in countless ways, one being his most recent project, a 42-story luxury condo tower in the Mills District of Minneapolis on the Mississippi River called "Eleven."
-It is the tallest residential building in Minnesota.
 He currently serves as the president of Arcadia/Aurora, and continues to be an avid supporter of our university.

 2022